Connect with Somali

 Public Impact’s mission to improve education dramatically for all students—especially low-income students, students of color, and other students whose needs historically have not been well met—is aligned with the reasons I chose to go into teaching two decades ago.
 I was that low-income student of color whose needs weren’t being met, and I have personally seen students make extraordinary gains because Opportunity Culture models gave them access to high-performing teachers.”

-Ms. White is a consultant with Public Impact, assisting districts and schools in implementing Opportunity Culture models, which extend the reach of excellent teachers and their teams.
-Before joining Public Impact, Ms. White served as a multi-classroom leader in schools that were a part of Charlotte-Mecklenburg School’s Project L.I.F.T., an innovation zone created to improve student performance and close the achievement gap in several of Charlotte’s lowest-performing schools.
+Somali White is a consultant with Public Impact, assisting districts and schools in implementing Opportunity Culture models, which extend the reach of excellent teachers and their teams.
+Before joining Public Impact, White served as a multi-classroom leader in schools that were a part of Charlotte-Mecklenburg School’s Project L.I.F.T., an innovation zone created to improve student performance and close the achievement gap in several of Charlotte’s lowest-performing schools.
 She was part of Project L.I.F.T.’s first design team, designing Opportunity Culture implementation plans for teachers starting in the 2013–14 school year.
 During her six years as a multi-classroom leader, she led teams of teachers and students to high growth in mathematics.
-Ms. White holds an M.S. in urban and multicultural education from the College of Mount Saint Vincent and a B.S. in childhood education from St. John’s University.
+White holds an M.S. in urban and multicultural education from the College of Mount Saint Vincent and a B.S. in childhood education from St. John’s University.